TrickyFatCat/TrickyProperties/README.md

 6. **`DecreaseMaxValueFloat`**
     - Decreases the maximum value of the float property by a specified amount.
 7. **`ClampToMinFloat`**
-    - Ensures the current value does not fall below the minimum value.
+    - Clamps the current value to the minimum value.
 8. **`ClampToMaxFloat`**
-    - Ensures the current value does not exceed the maximum value.
+    - Clamps the current value to the maximum value.
 9. **`GetNormalizedValueFloat`**
-    - Returns the normalized value of the float property as a percentage (`Value / MaxValue`).
+    - Returns the normalized value of the float property.
 10. **`ReachedMinValueFloat`**
     - Checks if the current value has reached or is below the minimum value.
 11. **`ReachedMaxValueFloat`**